Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

  ![](_media/test_config.png)

-  For example, If you want to control the GPIO2, you can send data to the GPIO1.
-You will have to put to LED's in parrallel by inverting the pinouts each time.

 We have created a unic test case to control all the IO's using templates

   ```python